 Exclusion from a Party’s Liability

-Subject to any further limitations contained in this section 16, a Party (Liable Party) will not be liable to the other Party (Other Party) in respect of Loss suffered or incurred by the Other Party that arises out of or in connection with the relevant TSA (in contract, tort or generally at common law, equity or otherwise), except to the extent that Loss arose from an act or omission of the Liable Party that constituted a failure by it to comply with a provision of the relevant TSA to the standard of a Reasonable and Prudent Operator.
+Subject to any further limitations contained in this section 16, a Party (Liable Party) will not be liable to the other Party (Other Party) in respect of Loss suffered or incurred by the Other Party that arises out of or in connection with the relevant TSA (whether in contract, tort (including negligence) or generally at common law, equity or otherwise), except to the extent that Loss arose from an act or omission of the Liable Party that constituted a failure by it to comply with a provision of the relevant TSA to the standard of a Reasonable and Prudent Operator.
 The Liable Party shall only be liable to the Other Party to the extent that the Other Party did not cause or contribute to that Loss.
-The Liable Party shall not be liable to the extent that the Other Party has not used reasonable endeavours to mitigate its Loss.
+The Liable Party shall not be liable to the extent that the Other Party has not mitigated its Loss to the fullest extent reasonably practicable.

 Limitation of a Party’s Liability

-If the Liable Party is liable to the Other Party in respect of any Loss suffered or incurred by the Other Party that arises out of or in connection with the relevant TSA (in contract, tort or generally at common law, equity or otherwise), other than for payment of amounts due pursuant to section 11, the Liable Party will only be liable for direct Loss suffered or incurred by the Other Party excluding (and the Liable Party shall not be liable for):
+If the Liable Party is liable to the Other Party in respect of any Loss suffered or incurred by the Other Party that arises out of or in connection with the relevant TSA (whether in contract, tort (including negligence) or generally at common law, equity or otherwise), other than for payment of amounts due pursuant to section 11, the Liable Party will only be liable for direct Loss suffered or incurred by the Other Party excluding (and the Liable Party shall not be liable for):

 any loss of use, revenue, profit or savings by the Other Party;

-the amount of any damages awarded against the Other Party in favour of a third party, except where the Liable Party is liable to make a payment under section 11.9; and
+the amount of any damages awarded against the Other Party in favour of a third party, except where the Liable Party is liable to make a payment under section 11.10 or section 12.10; and

-the amount of any money paid by the Other Party by way of settlement to a third party, except where the Liable Party is liable to make a payment under section 11.9.
+the amount of any money paid by the Other Party by way of settlement to a third party, except where the Liable Party is liable to make a payment under section 11.10 or section 12.10.

 The Liable Party shall in no circumstances be liable for any indirect or consequential Loss arising directly or indirectly from any breach of its (or any of the Other Party’s) obligations under the relevant TSA, whether or not the Loss was, or ought to have been, known by the Liable Party.